Most people usually build links to a site for their SEO benefits alone.

 I would analyze all those list articles and take notes of specific angles and pitches I could use to be included.

-Another way to get traffic and leads form your link building efforts is to reach out to influencers in your space and build relationships.
+Another way to get traffic and leads from your link building and off-page SEO efforts is to reach out to influencers in your space and build relationships.

 To do this, you most likely will have to spend some money.